MichalLytek/type-graphql/docs/scalars.md

 - timestamp based (`"timestamp"`) - `1518037458374`
 - ISO format (`"isoDate"`) - `"2018-02-07T21:04:39.573Z"`

-They are exported from `type-graphql` package as `GraphQLISODateScalar` and `GraphQLTimestampScalar`.
+They are exported from the `type-graphql` package as `GraphQLISODateScalar` and `GraphQLTimestampScalar`.

-By default TypeGraphQL use the ISO date format, however you can change it in `buildSchema` options:
+By default, TypeGraphQL uses the ISO date format, however you can change it in the `buildSchema` options:

 ```typescript
 import { buildSchema } from "type-graphql";